Neurodiversity and Belonging at Work

 Drawing on original research from the Ivey Neurodiversity Employment Research Project, this workshop helps participants foster a more inclusive work environment and empower all employees to reach their full potential.
 Through live virtual sessions, participants connect with peers across various industries and sectors for real-world case discussion – sharing insights, best practices, and lived experiences to drive tangible change at work.

 Neurodiversity and Belonging at Work welcomes all participants across levels, functional areas, and lived experiences.
 The workshop is highly recommended for HR professionals, leaders with EDI-focused responsibilities, consultants, and coaches.
-Anyone working in a team or organizational context will benefit by improving their understanding of neurodiversity.
+Anyone working in a team context will benefit by improving their understanding of neurodiversity.

 Building your understanding